Akihiro-Miyazaki/sdl_core_guides/docs/best_practice/1.4.Capabilities_Definition_with_TOYOTA_Settings/index.md

 |4   |remoteControlCapability (undefined)|undefined                       |undefined  | undefined  |Refer to (4) "remoteControlCapability" in section 2.6. | - |
 <br>

-(1) "navigationCapability" in the “SystemCapability” setting is described below.
+(1) "navigationCapability" in the "SystemCapability" setting is described below.

 | No | NAME               | TYPE     | MANDATORY | ADDITIONAL |TOYOTA Setting|DESCRIPTION|
 |:-: | :-:                | :-:      | :-:       | :-:        |--------------|-----------|